A Contextual Bandit Approach for Value-oriented Prediction Interval Forecasting: Case Study

-The training time of different PI forecasting models is shown in Table \uppercase\expandafter{\romannumeral4}.
+The training time of different PI forecasting models is shown in Table \uppercase\expandafter{\romannumeral2}.
 As the naive method is a model-free one, the time is not listed here.
 The Light QGBRT method has the shortest training time, since it is a light model designed to be computationally efficient.
 Unsurprisingly, the proposed approach has the longest training time, as the training process involves estimating the model parameters and solving the decision problem in an iterative manner.
 However, the training time is acceptable for the offline training and online operational forecasting, and can be further shortened by using GPU.

-Furthermore, the average monetary score of the proposed approach under different number of actions is shown in Fig.\ref{Fig 3}, where the red horizontal line displays the average monetary score of the best comparison candidate, which is the OAPI approach as shown in Table \uppercase\expandafter{\romannumeral3}.
+Furthermore, the average monetary score of the proposed approach under different number of actions is shown in Fig. \ref{Fig 3}, where the red horizontal line displays the average monetary score of the best comparison candidate, which is the OAPI approach as shown in Table \uppercase\expandafter{\romannumeral1}.
 The average monetary scores of the proposed approach under different action space size are lower than the comparison candidate.
 Although there are some fluctuations, which is brought by the randomness of the $\epsilon$- greedy mechanism of the contextual bandit algorithm, the results under different action numbers are relatively stable.
+The results show that the number of actions is not a relevant hyperparameters impacting the performance.
+If the computational issue is a main concern, one may choose the number of QR models as three, which is the smallest number of actions.